Product Launch Checklist: 25 Steps for a New Product Launch

 Test these materials with sales reps before finalizing.
 What seems clear to you may confuse someone who doesn't live in the product daily.

+If any line is a maybe, you are not ready yet.
 The week before launch requires intense preparation.
-This is where rollback planning—often overlooked by less experienced teams—becomes critical.
+This is where rollback planning, often overlooked by less experienced teams, becomes critical.

 17. Final QA and Testing